NinNichiCode/Script_Translator_English_and_Save/README.md

 Use the following shortcuts:

 Shortcut	Action
-Ctrl + B	Translate and show popup only
+- Ctrl + B	Translate and show popup only
-Ctrl + M	Translate, show popup, and save to file
+- Ctrl + M	Translate, show popup, and save to file

-For Example

-Copy this sentence:
+For Example: copy this sentence:

 He has versatile experience.